Learn something new every day More Info... by email

 Commonly referred to as spontaneous bacterial peritonitis (SBP), acute peritonitis generally occurs as a complication of ascites, or fluid accumulation within the abdominal cavity, due to liver failure.
 The presence of various chronic diseases that affect liver function, including cirrhosis, hepatitis, and certain cancers, may contribute to the development of ascites.
 Excess fluid that accumulates with nowhere to go eventually becomes invasive to the peritoneum and abdominal organs.
 The prolonged presence of ascites becomes a prime breeding ground for bacteria, contributing to the development of bacterial infection, which can result in the acute development of peritonitis.

-Oftentimes, acute peritonitis will present with abdominal tenderness, distention, and nausea.
-Some individuals may develop decreased urine output or notice that they are unable to have a bowel movement.
+Peritonitis will often present with abdominal tenderness, distention, and nausea.
+Some individuals may develop decreased urine output or notice they are unable to have a bowel movement.
 It is not uncommon for certain individuals to experience widespread joint pain, as is commonly associated with the flu.
 Additional signs of acute peritonitis may include excessive thirst, pronounced fatigue, and fever.